-Qualcomm recently upgraded its flagship Snapdragon 855 chipset to Snapdragon 855 Plus, which is basically a higher binned variant with slightly faster CPU and GPU cores.
+Qualcomm upgraded its flagship Snapdragon 855 chipset to Snapdragon 855 Plus, which is basically a higher binned variant with slightly faster CPU and GPU cores.
 Last year, Snapdragon 845 also had a higher frequency refresh that made it to phones like Asus ROG Phone, but this year Qualcomm has released the refresh with a Plus moniker, which perhaps explains the enthusiastic response from Android manufacturers worldwide. (हिंदी में पढ़िए)

 Snapdragon 855 Plus vs Snapdragon 855: What’s different?

 Qualcomm has marketed Snapdragon 855 Plus as a game-centric chipset.
 The launch presentation talked at length about the Snapdragon elite gaming features, but that’s something you’d find on both Snapdragon 855 and Snapdragon 855 Plus.